Professor-Codephreak/automind/uiux.md

         After launching the UI, the script attempts to generate a response from memory. uiux.py uses the generate_response_from_memory aglm.py function.

 In summary, the uiux.py code provides a user interface for interacting with different models using Gradio.
 It initializes the appropriate models and tokenizers, manages user inputs, generates bot responses, and maintains conversation history.
-The UI is configured and launched using Gradio's components and features.
+The UI is configured and launched using Gradio's components and features.<br />

+python uiux.py --model_name="TheBloke/llama2-7b-chat-codeCherryPop-qLoRA-GGML" --tokenizer_name="TheBloke/llama2-7b-chat-codeCherryPop-qLoRA-GGML" --model_type="ggml" --save_history --file_name="llama-2-7b-chat-codeCherryPop.ggmlv3.q4_1.bin"